znorio/SCITE-RNA-v2/README.md

 All simulated results will be saved in `data/simulated_data/`.

-### Multiple Myeloma Data
+### Cancer Data

-To run SCITE-RNA on the Multiple Myeloma datasets:
+To run SCITE-RNA on the cancer datasets:

 Run either